 - Implications of Islamic Bioethics on the Future of Reproductive Technologies and Human Enhancement.

-- Understand the historical and cultural context of Islamic teachings on gynecology, family planning, and pregnancy.
+- Understand the historical and cultural context of Islamic teachings on gynaecology, family planning, and pregnancy.

 - Evaluate permissible contraceptive methods and assisted reproductive technologies (ART) from an Islamic perspective.

-- Analyze ethical dilemmas and decision-making in gynecology and obstetrics, guided by Islamic principles.
+- Analyze ethical dilemmas and decision-making in gynaecology and obstetrics, guided by Islamic principles.